Astitva0409/SoC-Design-and-Planning/README.md

 Screenshots of floorplan def in magic
 ![Screenshot 2024-12-17 223714](https://github.com/user-attachments/assets/770bc892-6880-40ae-98ad-3d447908f70c)

+### Inputs Item

+ PDKs                    Process Design Kits (PDKs) provide technology-specific information for chip design.
+ DRC and LVS rules        Design Rule Check (DRC) and Layout vs. Schematic (LVS) rules ensure layout compliance.
+SPICE models             These models describe transistor behavior for circuit simulation.
+ Library & User-defined specs  Custom libraries and specifications specific to your project.

+### Design Steps
+1. **Circuit Design:**
+   - Create the logical schematic of your circuit.
+   - Define the functionality and connections of standard cells.

+2. **Layout Design:**
+   - Use layout tools (e.g., MAGIC) to create the physical layout.
+   - Follow design rules and guidelines for placement and routing.

+3. **Characterization using GUNA:**
+   - Perform timing, power, and noise characterizations.
+   - Validate the design against specifications.

+### Outputs
+- **CDL (Circuit Description Language):** A textual representation of the circuit.
+- **GDSII:** The layout file in GDSII format for fabrication.
+- **LEF (Library Exchange Format):** Contains information about cell sizes, pin locations, and other details.
+- **Spice Extracted Netlist:** Includes parasitic information for circuit simulation.
+- **Timing, Noise, and Power Libraries:** Generated during characterization.

 ## Section 3 - Design library cell using Magic Layout and ngspice characterization Day 3